 - Attend an information session and/or review the information on our Fellowships Resource Site to learn more about the Goldwater Scholarship.

 - Complete a Student Profile: Students must complete a Student Profile and Pre-Application on the Goldwater website in order to gain access to the application portal.
 We recommend completing this step soon after application opens on the first Tuesday of September so you have ample time to prepare your campus application.

 You MUST submit a campus application to be considered for university nomination.
 Complete Step 1 and submit a Goldwater Profile and Pre-App to receive an application.
 The pre-app is NOT the application for nomination; you must submit a draft of the actual application.
 Please note that we will not give draft feedback before selecting nominees.

-View more information on what you will need to submit for the Nomination Application here.
+View more information on what you will need to submit for the Nomination Application on our Fellowships Resource Site.

 Required Internal Application Deadline: Monday of Week 5 of the Fall Term